ORNL-MDF/Raptor/README.md

 RAPTOR is a Python-based simulation tool for estimating porosity-related defects in Laser Powder Bed Fusion (LPBF) additive manufacturing processes.
 It uses a computationally efficient geometric approach to model the dynamic melt pool and identify regions of unmelted powder, which correspond to lack-of-fusion pores.
 The core of RAPTOR is a geometric model of the melt pool cross-section whose dimensions (width, depth, and height) oscillate over time.
 By analyzing the volume swept by this dynamic melt pool along the laser scan paths, RAPTOR generates a 3D map of the final part's porosity.

-## How It Works

-**RAPTOR predicts porosity by following a multi-step process:**

-*  **Domain Voxelization**: A 3D bounding box, or Representative Volume Element (RVE), is defined and discretized into a uniform grid of voxels.
-*  **Scan Path Ingestion**: Scan path data is used to calculating the timing and trajectory for each laser vector.
-*  **Dynamic Melt Pool Definition**: For each melt pool dimension (width, depth, height), the input time-series data is converted into a Fourier series (a sum of cosine functions).
-This creates a dynamic, time-dependent model of the melt pool's cross-sectional shape, which is modeled using modified Lamé curves.
-To capture stochastic process variations, a random phase shift can be applied to the Fourier series for each scan vector.
-*  **Melt Mask Calculation**: The core of the simulation iterates through each voxel in the domain.
-For each scan vector that passes near the voxel, it calculates the instantaneous melt pool shape and determines if the voxel is inside the melt pool mask.
-This process, is executed with a high-performance parallel kernel, Just-In-Time (JIT) compiled with Numba.
-This enables the rapid analysis of large, industrially-relevant domains.
-*  **Porosity Prediction**: Any voxel that is not melted by the end of the simulation is flagged as porosity.
-*  **Analysis and Output**: The final 3D porosity field is saved in the binary VTK ImageData (`.vti`) format.
-The morphological characteristics (e.g., volume, surface area, equivalent diameter) of contiguous pore structures can be quantified using the `scikit-image` library, and saved to a `.csv` file.

 ## License

 This project is licensed under the BSD 3-Clause [License](LICENSE).